pikakid98/decluttertube/README.md

 Also removed the settings tab from the left-hand side bar (But there's another one in the account dropdown, So it isn't a problem)

 ###### `*4`
-One of these filters appears to break the cards.
-Not sure which one.
-Once I've figured it out, I'll update this section
+Causes cards on the top right to become unclickable  `Cause is currently unknown`

 ###### `*5`
 This removes an entire row from the main page and POTENTIALLY other issues.
 But afaik, it isn't TOO bad.
 Additionally, I can't figure out how to JUST remove the mix as it seems to keep coming back at random.
 Another issue is removing a few recent videos from every YouTube channel..
-UGH!!
+UGH!! `Cause is currently unknown`

 ###### `*6`
 Both deletes or removes options from the settings in the video player.
 It also removes any qualities under 480p as well as Playback Speed.
 Currently trying to find a way to fix this

+###### `*7`
+Causes the "Channels" section on channels to be hidden `Cause is currently unknown`